akshmakov/compose-service/README.md

 **init.d**

-Deploy your docker-compose service and create an init.d startup script
+Deploy your docker-compose service and create systemd  startup script in `/etc/init.d`

-Your service will start,stop, and be managed as a bona-fide init service and can be controlled via the

-`service` interface on debian style systems (or various rc systems on others)
+Your service will start,stop, and be managed as a bona-fide service and can be controlled via the `service` interface on certain debian style systems.

 **compose-service**

 Deploy under a "master" service managed by compose-service, either init or upstart.

-Note: this deployment mode couples all the services under the umbrella service, which can extend boot time and cause unexpected issues if one service fails but doesn compose-service deploys yml and configuration files from your project, additionally it can create init.d, upstart, and crontab jobs to enable docker-compose deployments to be managed by the underlying Linux operating system
+Note: this deployment mode couples all the services under the umbrella service, which can extend boot time and cause unexpected issues if one service fails.

 Your service will start, stop, and be managed with other services under a `compose-service` master service